 This is a biodegradable option which is an environmentally friendly option.
 The floss is made of silk that can compost quickly.

-As the name suggests, the machine shoots jets of water in steady pulses that are used to clean plaque, food particles or any build up in your teeth.
-You can follow same technique of cleaning as you would do with an ordinary floss.
+As the name suggests, the machine shoots jets of water in steady pulses that are used to clean plaque, food particles, or any build-up in your teeth.
+You can follow the same technique of cleaning as you would do with ordinary floss.
 People with braces and bridges can also use it without any problem.
 It is an easier way to floss but it is expensive.

 Electric flosser uses a string made of nylon that moves in an oscillating motion to bring about the effect of flossing.
 It can be used easily by those who find it difficult to floss but it is expensive.
 This machine tends to be hard on your gums so it can damage your gums.
 You need to be careful while using it.

 Floss picks are also available for people who find it difficult to floss.
-A piece of stretched floss is placed on a stick that is generally made of plastic.
-It can be similarly used for flossing as an ordinary floss.
-Since floss picks are made of plastic, these are considered bad for the environment and we would not encourage you to use those.
+A piece of floss is present on a stick that is generally made of plastic.
+It is the same as ordinary floss.
+Since floss picks are made of plastic, these are bad for the environment and we would not encourage you to use those.

 Flossing vs. Interdental Brushes

-Interdental brush is a kind of brush that is designed to remove plaque like floss does.
+An interdental brush is a kind of brush to remove plaque-like floss does.
 It has bristles that can remove plaque from tiny gaps.
 Both products have their advantages.

-Doctors offer advice for recommendation that based a number of factors like gap between teeth, periodontal disease, mouth size, oral hygiene etc. Therefore, it is better to consult doctor before deciding between flossing and interdental brush.
+Doctors offer advice for a recommendation based a number of factors like a gap between teeth and gums, periodontal disease, mouth size, oral hygiene etc. Therefore, it is better to consult a doctor before deciding between flossing and an interdental brush.

 We have made sure to provide you information about dental flossing which might have been enough for you to become a dental floss nerd.
 JK.
 The purpose of this dental floss guide is to provide you information with which you can make an informed decision.
 Hopefully, you can do that.